havinhdat/GrabGoTrainingWeek5Assignment/README.md

 1. Clone repository
 2. Adjust the code using DI so that:
     - We can have API, business, rendering logic decoupled from each others.
-    - Add tests for each component (Can use https://github.com/vektra/mockery to create mocks for interfaces).
+    - Add tests for each component (Can use [https://github.com/vektra/mockery](https://github.com/vektra/mockery) to create mocks for interfaces).
     - Create XML rendering (instead of JSON) component, that we can easily plug in or out.
 3. Submit a pull request.

+TODO:

+- [OK] decouple API
+- [OK] decouple business
+- [OK] decouple rendering logic
+- [OK] Create XML rendering
+- [X] Add tests
+- [X] Remove explicit type casting on usecases (Go don't have generic)
+- [X] Clearly errors handling